syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-MaUI.md

 # Create PDF file in .NET MAUI

-Syncfusion Essential PDF is a [.NET Core PDF library](https://www.syncfusion.com/pdf-framework/net-core/pdf-library) that allows you to used to create, read, and edit **PDF** documents.
+Syncfusion Essential PDF is a [.NET Core PDF library](https://www.syncfusion.com/pdf-framework/net-core/pdf-library) that allows you to create, read, and edit **PDF** documents.
 This library also includes functions for merging, splitting, stamping, forms, and securing PDF files and more.
 Using this library, you can **create a PDF document in the .NET MAUI application.**

 **Prerequisites:**